Student Resources

 STEP 1: If you are currently receiving financial assistance at TVS, you only need to complete the online application by Trip Application Deadline.

-If you are NOT currently receiving financial assistance at TVS, by November 2, 2022, submit a copy of the front page of your family's most recent 1040 Federal Tax Return and any other documentation you wish to explain your situation (including a letter from a parent/legal guardian) and your need.
-Submit all documents in a sealed envelope to Kiley Brannon in the front office.
+If you are NOT currently receiving financial assistance at TVS, by the Trip Application Deadline submit a copy of the front page of your family's most recent 1040 Federal Tax Return and any other documentation you wish to explain your situation (including a letter from a parent/legal guardian) and your need.
+Submit all documents in a sealed envelope to Dr. Roemer in the Global Education office.
 If parents/guardians are separated or divorced, submit forms for all parents/legal guardians with custody of the applicant (including step-parents who bear financial responsibility for the applicant).

 STEP 2: Complete the online application by Trip Application Deadline.